MasterVipul/dnsdict/README.md

 ## Remember

-In latest version of Kali Linux, You've to install it manually. you can not fount dnsdict linux distro.
+In latest version of Kali Linux, You've to install it manually. you can not found dnsdict linux distro.

 ## Install